RaisulKayesRaka/Dream-11/README.md

-# BPL-DREAM 11
+# DREAM 11

 ## Description

-BPL-DREAM 11 is a web application for creating a fantasy cricket team.
+DREAM 11 is a web application for creating a fantasy cricket team.

 ## Technologies Used
 - TailwindCSS
 - JavaScript
 - React